-Ohio rape shows how story can spread faster than facts
+Ohio rape shows how a story can spread faster than facts

 The Wall Street Journal and Washington Post both clarified or corrected stories after an Ohio man was charged on Wednesday with raping the girl, who traveled to Indiana for an abortion last month.

-The case first came to light in a July 1 article in The Indianapolis Star about patients heading to Indiana for abortion services because of more restrictive laws in surrounding states following the U.S. Supreme Court ruling on Roe v.
+The case first came to light in a July 1 article in The Indianapolis Star about patients heading to Indiana for abortion services because of more restrictive laws in surrounding states, following the U.S. Supreme Court ruling on Roe v.
 Wade.
 The piece began with an anecdote about an Indianapolis doctor asked by an Ohio colleague to help the girl, who was past the stage of pregnancy where she could get a legal abortion in Ohio.

 The story was seized upon by Biden during a July 8 news conference to announce an executive order to try to protect access to abortion services.

-Note: This story has been updated to correct the name of the Indiana doctor who performed the abortion.
-She is Caitlin Bernard, not Caitlan Bernard.